 Many VIMS research programs produce results that have direct application to resource management and policy development at the state, regional, federal, and international levels.
 There is, and has always been, a focus on "science for solutions" at VIMS.
 The varied research foci and approaches provide School of Marine Science students with a wealth of opportunities and experiences that facilitate learning and discovery and prepare them with the skills and training they need to become leading professionals in the field.

 Students in our graduate program may also interact with faculty and staff of our Aquaculture and Genetics Breeding Technology Center (ABC), Center for Coastal Resource Management (CCRM), Marine Advisory Program (MAP), and Eastern Shore Laboratory (ESL), as well as our federal partners—the Chesapeake Bay National Estuarine Research Reserve (CBNERR) and Virginia Sea Grant (VASG).

-Students who are interested in careers at the science/policy interface may choose to pursue the joint degree option with William and Mary's Public Policy Program (WMPPP) or a sub-concentration in Marine Policy in collaboration with WMPPP and the W&M Law School.
+As a part of William & Mary, VIMS is connected with their highly ranked schools in Arts & Sciences, Business, Education, and Law.
+Our students can access courses, resources, and networks across these academic interests to better enhance their graduate experience.
 School of Marine Science students continue to be highly competitive for the National Sea Grant Knauss Marine Policy Fellowship program.
 Those with interests in teaching and public outreach have many opportunities for professional development through coursework, workshops and education and outreach programs.